railwayapp/nixpacks/docs/pages/docs/providers/deno.md

 ## Build

-The deno provider will compile all the project with `deno compile`.
+The deno provider will compile all the projects with `deno compile`.

 ## Start

-If a `start` task is found in `deno.json` then
+If a `start` task is found in `deno.{json,jsonc}` then:

 ```
 deno task start
 ```

-Otherwise
+Otherwise, the first file matching `index.{ts,tsx,js,jsx}` pattern, eg.:

 ```
-deno run --allow-all index.j|ts
+deno run --allow-all index.ts
 ```